 Your dentist can replace the root portion of a missing tooth with a dental implant, which can then be used as an anchor for a new tooth.
 These dental implants may be the best cosmetic and functional result for restoring a missing tooth.

 For the replacement of missing teeth it is imperative that dental implants are considered.
 Whether replacing a single tooth or several teeth, implants may provide a more natural appearance and feel.
 Unlike conventional bridgework, implants can provide tooth replacement without the need to cut down adjacent teeth.
 The dental preparation of healthy teeth can undermine their integrity and lead to further problems later on.
 In addition to preservation of the adjacent teeth, the implant also prevents the loss of bone in the area of the missing tooth.
 Immediately following the loss of a tooth the bone begins to melt away.
 Replacing the tooth with an implant restores function to the bone and prevents the resorption of the bone.

-To replace a tooth with an implant, Dr. Buckley places the implant in the bone in the position of the missing tooth root.
+To replace a tooth with an implant, the implant will be placed in the bone in the position of the missing tooth root.
 This subsequently acts as an anchor to which a new crown is attached after the implant has undergone an integration period.
-The final restoration is placed by Dr. Buckley three to six months after the placement of initial dental implants.
+The final restoration is placed by your dentist three to six months after the placement of initial dental implants.

 A dental implant is a titanium metal rod which is placed into the jawbone.
 It is used to support one or more false teeth.
 In practice, both the false teeth and their supporting rod are known as ‘implants’.